Enluess/SmartDoc-AI/README.md

 ---

-## 🧠 Kullanılan Teknolojiler
+## 🧠 Technologies Used

-- Python 3.x & FastAPI
+* Python 3.x & FastAPI
-- httpx (API istekleri için)
+* httpx (for API requests)
-- OpenRouter, Gemini, OpenAI veya Hugging Face API (LLM servisleri)
+* OpenRouter, Gemini, OpenAI or Hugging Face APIs (LLM services)
-- (İsteğe bağlı) Frontend: React, Vue, Next.js vb.
+* (Optional) Frontend: React, Vue, Next.js, etc.

 ---

-## 🔑 LLM Servisi Değiştirmek
+## 🔑 Switching LLM Service

-- Sadece `summarizer.py` dosyasında ilgili API entegrasyonunu değiştirerek farklı bir modeli kullanabilirsin.
-- Prompt şablonunu istediğin gibi güncelleyebilirsin.
+* Simply update the API integration in `summarizer.py` to switch models.
+* You can customize the prompt template as needed.

 ---

-## 🎯 Katkı ve Lisans
+## 🎯 Contribution & License

-Bu proje öğrenim ve geliştirme amaçlıdır.
-PR ve katkılara açıktır!
+This project is for learning and development purposes.
+Pull requests and contributions are welcome!

 ---

-## ✉️ İletişim
+## ✉️ Contact

-Her türlü öneri, hata bildirimi veya işbirliği için:
+For suggestions, bug reports, or collaboration:
 [Instagram](https://instagram.com/watashienesu)

+---